elementor/wp2static/readme.txt

  * Improvement: Diff-based deploys to only copy changed files (for folder, S3 and FTP deployments only)
  * Improvement: Don't block other plugin usage if ZIP extension is not available
+ * Improvement: UX - 1-click same-server deployments; defaults to same-server for new installs
- * Improvement: Simplified folder deployments user flow
+ * Improvement: De-cluttered UI

 = 5.4.2 =